 It has three floors and is surrounded by thick walls around the campus.
-The first floor is designed by a Tibetan architect and made of stones.
+The first floor was designed by a Tibetan architect and made of stones.
 There are 18 pillars on the first floor.
-The statue of Nagdapa at the center and Khenpo Boddhisatova, Guru Padmasambhava, and King Trisong Detsen at left.
-At the right, there are statues of Jamyang Namsum.
+The statue of Nagdapa is at the center and Khenpo Bodhisattva, Guru Padmasambhava, and King Trisong Detsen are at the left.
+On the right, there are statues of Jamyang Namsum.

-The second floor is designed by Chinese architects and made of bricks.
+The second floor was designed by Chinese architects and made of bricks.
 It has 20 pillars with many chapels at the side.
 At the center, there is a huge statue of Guru Padmasambhava.
 There are paintings of the history of Tibetan Buddhism on the walls of the second floor.
-The third floor is designed by a Nepalis architect and made of wooden beams.
+The third floor was designed by a Nepali architect and made of wooden beams.

 In the upper west, there is a temple of prophecy, Baza Ling.
-At the west, Gandenling temple, and at the lower west, there is a temple of protector, Samten Ling.
+On the west, Gandenling temple, and at the lower west, there is a temple of protector, Samten Ling.

-The black stupa is northwest of the monastery campus. it་is made of sandals and bricks.
+The black stupa is northwest of the monastery campus. is made of sandals and bricks.
 It’s memories of Dhishenshekpa.

 The white stupa is in the southeast of the monastery campus.
 108 small stupas surround it.
 The red stupa is southwest of the monastery.
 It was made of stone and bricks.

 Samye Monastery was the center of Tibetan Buddhism for hundreds of years.
 For Tibetans, it is the most sacred monastery in Tibet.
-During the cultural revolution in Tibet, it was destroyed, and later, under the leadership of Dilgo Khyentse Rinpoche and his followers, it is completely restored to former glories.
+During the cultural revolution in Tibet, it was destroyed, and later, under the leadership of Dilgo Khyentse Rinpoche and his followers, it was completely restored to its former glory.

 How to travel to Samye Monastery?

 These days it’s easy to travel to Samye monastery from Lhasa.
-It takes around one and half hours or less.
+It takes around one and a half hours or less.
 The roads are great too.
 There is public transportation and also can hire a car from Lhasa.
-Every year thousands of Tibetan pilgrimage to Samye monastery.
+Every year thousands of Tibetan pilgrims go to Samye monastery.